 A well-deserved swim after almost 90 kilometres of cycling invigorated us and felt well-earned.
 We devoured pasta and tomato sauce with parmesan cheese sprinkled on top along with a cold adult beverage, or two, and a campfire to rest our tired bodies.

 Around midnight, several racoons scampered into camp and found our breakfast bag that had not been stashed with the other food.
 Ooooopps.
-We couldn’t have been their first victims judging by the unconcerned look their beady eyes gave us when we came out of the tent trying to scare them away.
+We couldn’t have been their first victims judging by the unconcerned look in their beady eyes when we bolted out of the tent trying to scare them away.
 They sauntered off, and in our sleepiness, we didn’t realize the breakfast bag had gone with them.

 The next morning, we made do with beans wrapped in tortilla shells.
 It is amazing how delicious it tasted.

 We cycled along Highway 7 up to Highway 509 and retraced our steps back to the K&P rail trail.
 Smooth riding is the best description of the next section– shade from the trees with varied scenery of lakes and ponds and a few large stones on the gravel path to keep us on our toes.
 A few potholes to avoid, but we made good time until Clarendon Station.
 The old train station is a private home but has the distinctive train station look and has been meticulously restored.

 After the Train station, it got interesting… this is definitely the rock and roll section of the K&P. Plenty of deep puddles, long pools of water and river stone made balancing a challenge and required careful and slow navigation with our loaded bikes.
 And mud, logs and barely-there-bridges over stagnant swamps.